 We typically build a concentrated portfolio with a hard cap on company names and with an aim to keeping clients' capital nearly fully invested.
 Our investment advice is limited to domestic and foreign equity securities of publicly traded companies.
 Client accounts generally hold 20-25 companies, although in certain circumstances they may hold more or less names.
-We do not maintain limits on industry or sector weightings, and while we do limit portfolio positions by company, clients' portfolios are likely to be significantly concentrated by sector, industry and/or geography, among other factors.
-While we believe that our investment strategy will produce desired returns, there can be no assurance that we will achieve our investment objectives.
-We encourage you to refer to our Firm Brochure (which is available on our website-www.hsmanage.com-or upon request at 212-888-0060) for some material risks applicable to our investment strategy and additional information regarding our Firm.
+We do not maintain limits on industry or sector weightings, and while we do limit portfolio positions by company, clients' portfolios are likely to be significantly concentrated by sector, industry and/or geography, among other factors (client accounts can typically have over 50% exposure to the consumer discretionary, consumer staples and/or technology sectors).
+Cash is not a major component of our investment strategy, and we tend to keep client accounts almost fully invested with less than 1% residual cash position after a trading day.
+Our portfolio has typically been invested in what are generally considered more established, large cap names (over traditionally growth companies and mid-small cap companies).